cerbio/was_sample_app/README.md

 # Sample app for Websphere server from [IBM javaHelloWorld app](https://github.com/IBM-Cloud/java-helloworld)

-This project is a sample use of Websphere Traditional in RedHat CodeReady Workspace.
+This project is a sample of how to develop using Websphere Traditional in RedHat CodeReady Workspace.

 ## Definition of the workspace for Websphere 9: [devfile_WAS_90.yaml](./CodeReady/devfile_WAS_90.yaml)